Welcome to amateur radio station VE3UU, located in the country, 6 KM outside of Carp Ontario, a suburb of Ottawa, Canada’s capital.

 Until it got amalgamated into Ottawa, Carp was a sleepy little village of 900 people that was famous for a 100,000 square foot, four-story building that you couldn’t see!
 It is an underground nuclear bunker, called the Diefenbunker, that would have held the Canadian government in case of nuclear war.
 It has been repurposed as Canada’s Cold War Museum.

 The solution was to move my R-8 vertical from the chimney to a location about 125 feet away from the house.
 I stuck it on top of a 30 foot tower.
 Problem solved.
-I took advantage of the situation to put up a 35 foot pole about 105 feet away and installed a G5RV between the tower and the pole.
+I took advantage of the situation to put up a 35 foot pole about 105 feet away from the tower and installed a G5RV between the tower and the pole.

 In 2017, I traded the Ameritron AL-80B for an ICOM IC-2KL solid state linear and parted company with my Yaesu FT-817 QRP rig, replacing it with an ICOM IC-718 as my stand-by station (you can never have too many radios!).

-Current Station – 2018
+Current Station – 2020

 VE3UU Over the Years